 One of the most interesting places I visited while I was in Turkey this year was certainly Panagia Isodion Church in the Galatasaray district of Istanbul.
-Tucked behind taller building on the street and at the end of a dead-end road, it is by any standard a small church, but especially after cleaning and restoration it is jewel-like.
-Its well maintained exterior is deceptively simple.
+Tucked behind a taller building on the street and at the end of a dead-end road, it is by any standard a small church, but especially after cleaning and restoration, it is jewel-like.
+Its well-maintained exterior is deceptively simple.
 Upon entering the church a glowing quality permeates the air.
-It mainly stems from the presence of several large-scale icons covered with chased silver, and they in turn are surrounded by liberal amount of gold foiled decorations.
+It mainly stems from the presence of several large-scale icons covered with chased silver, and they, in turn, are surrounded by the liberal amount of gold foiled decorations.
 Built around 1804, it is a relatively new building and several sources I found on the Internet and obtained from my friend Erdinc Gokce indicate that it may not be too significant from an art history perspective.
 Despite its small size, it enjoys being a Patriarchate Church and thus Cathedral status.

 Pay particular attention to the final image.
 The very dark square you see above the column is a section of the surface they left uncleaned, the way it was.
 Most of the church was covered with soot coming from the candles they have been using in the church for a long time.
 Cleaning that, and a significant amount of other restorations on other parts like column heads, ceilings, silver, etc. brought the magnificent glow back.
 That is a tribute to the work of a dedicated group of young artisans of Babil Restorasyon.
 Although the site is in Turkish, you can follow in photographs the kind of work they do.